-The Conservative Drug Policy Reform Group’s new report highlights the 50 years long legal impediment to scientific research of the potential medical benefits of “magic mushrooms”, according to Health Europa.
+The Conservative Drug Policy Reform Group’s new report highlights how law obstructs scientific research of the potential medical benefits of “magic mushrooms” for over 50 years, according to Health Europa.

 Psilocybin, the main active ingredient in “magic mushrooms”, is a Schedule 1 substances under the Misuse of Drugs Act 1971.